ax-le/nmf_audio_benchmark/paper.md

 The toolbox is separated in four modules:
 - algorithms --- the NMF algorithms.
-    - For now, it only supports the unconstrained NMF with beta-divergence, without additional regularization or constraints.
-It contains two implementations: one from scikit-learn [@pedregosa2011scikit], and one from nn_fac [@marmoret2020nn_fac].

 - tasks --- the audio tasks.
-    - For now, only three MIR tasks are supported: Music Source Separation, Music Transcription and Music Structure Analysis.
-See Section "Tasks (and datasets) Supported" for more details.

 - dataloaders --- the dataloaders for supported datasets.
 Each dataloader is associated with a task, to pre-process data and annotations according to the requirements of the task.
-    - For now, only five datasets are supported.
-See Section "Tasks (and datasets) Supported" for more details.

 - benchmarks --- the benchmark defining code.
 Benchmarks are supported by Hydra [@yadan2019Hydra].